1959 Daytona 500

 Program promoting the 1959 Daytona 500.

 The 1959 First 500 Mile NASCAR International Sweepstakes at Daytona (now known as the 1959 Inaugural Daytona 500) was the second race of the 1959 NASCAR Grand National Series season.
 It was held on February 22, 1959, in front of 41,921 spectators.
-It was the first race held at the 2.5-mile (4.0 kilometer) Daytona International Speedway.
+It was the first race held at the 2.5 mi Daytona International Speedway.

 Background

 Map of Daytona International Speedway, the track where the race was held.

 Daytona International Speedway is a race track in Daytona Beach, Florida that was one of the first superspeedways to hold NASCAR races.
 The standard track at Daytona is a four-turn superspeedway that is 2.5 mi long.
 The track also features two other layouts that utilize portions of the primary high speed tri-oval, such as a 3.56 mi sports car course and a 2.95 mi motorcycle course.
 The track's 180 acre infield includes the 29 acre Lake Lloyd.
 The speedway is currently owned and operated by the International Speedway Corporation.

-The track was built by NASCAR founder Bill France, Sr. to host racing that was being held at the former Daytona Beach Road Course and opened with the first Daytona 500 in 1959.
+The track was built by NASCAR founder Bill France Sr. to host racing that was being held at the former Daytona Beach and Road Course and opened with the first Daytona 500 in 1959.

 The Daytona 500 is regarded as the most important and prestigious race on the NASCAR calendar.
 It is also the series' first race of the year; this phenomenon is virtually unique in sports, which tend to have championships or other major events at the end of the season rather than the start.
 Since 1995, U.S. television ratings for the Daytona 500 have been the highest for any auto race of the year, surpassing the traditional leader, the Indianapolis 500 which in turn greatly surpasses the Daytona 500 in in-track attendance and international viewing.
 The 2006 Daytona 500 attracted the sixth largest average live global TV audience of any sporting event that year with 20 million viewers.